paulo-pagliosa/Ds/README.md

 - Full API documentation
 - CMake project and support for macOS and Linux with Clang and GCC
-- Textured ans transparent materials
+- Textured and transparent materials
 - ~~Basic scientific visualization API~~
-- Demos for 2D/3D neighbor particle searching with regular grids and quadtrees/octress
+- Demos for 2D/3D neighbor particle searching with regular grids and quadtrees/octrees
 - Bézier and B-spline curves and surfaces rendering API

 ## Credits